-Lipid disorders encompass a broad spectrum of metabolic conditions that affect blood lipid levels.
-They are generally characterized by elevated levels of cholesterol, triglycerides, and/or lipoproteins in the blood (hyperlipoproteinemias), which are often associated with an increased risk of (or current) cardiovascular disease.
-Hyperlipoproteinemias are most commonly caused by lifestyle factors (diet, lack of activity, alcohol consumption).
-However, they may also be congenital, as is the case with familial hypertriglyceridemia, which is associated with extremely high levels of triglycerides that significantly increase the risk of pancreatitis, and familial hypercholesterolemia, which results in early atherosclerotic complications.
-Lipid disorders are usually detected during routine laboratory testing, such as cardiovascular risk factor screening.
-The blood lipid profile includes total cholesterol, LDL, HDL, and triglycerides.
-Treatment of hyperlipidemia is indicated to reduce the risk of cardiovascular disease in patients with LDL > 190 mg/dL, diabetes mellitus, and clinical ASCVD, and should be considered for other patients with a 10-year ASCVD risk score ≥ 7.5% after discussion of the risks and benefits.
-Lifestyle modifications and lipid-lowering agents (primarily statins) are the main treatment modalities.
-Abetalipoproteinemia is a congenital lipid disorder characterized by a deficiency of apolipoproteins (hypolipoproteinemia), which leads to impaired intestinal absorption of fats and fat-soluble vitamins.
-Symptoms, which usually appear early, mainly consist of failure to thrive, steatorrhea, and signs of vitamin E deficiency.
-The treatment includes supplementation of vitamin E.
+Lipid disorders encompass a spectrum of metabolic conditions that affect blood lipid levels.
+They are generally characterized by elevated levels of cholesterol, triglycerides, and/or lipoproteins in the blood, which are often associated with atherosclerotic cardiovascular disease (ASCVD).
+Hyperlipidemia is most commonly a result of genetic predisposition in combination with lifestyle factors (e.g., diet, lack of activity, alcohol consumption).
+Hyperlipidemia resulting from single-gene disorders, e.g., familial hypercholesterolemia, can cause severe elevations in lipoprotein levels and early atherosclerotic complications.
+Lipid disorders are usually detected during laboratory testing as part of an ASCVD risk assessment.
+A serum lipid panel includes total cholesterol, LDL, HDL, and triglyceride levels.
+Lipid-lowering therapy is indicated to reduce the risk of cardiovascular disease in patients with LDL > 190 mg/dL, diabetes mellitus, and established ASCVD, and should be considered for other patients based on individual ASCVD risk.
+The main treatment modalities are lifestyle modifications and lipid-lowering agents such as statins.

-- Dyslipidemia: an abnormal concentration of lipids in the blood (e.g., high LDL, low HDL)
+- Dyslipidemia: an abnormal concentration of lipids in the blood (e.g., high or low LDL cholesterol)

-- Hyperlipidemia: elevated blood lipid levels (total cholesterol, LDL, triglycerides)
+- Hyperlipidemia: elevated blood lipid levels (e.g., total cholesterol, LDL cholesterol, and/or triglycerides)

 |Frederickson classification of inherited hyperlipoproteinemias |